LrWm3/ExcelMazeGenerator/README.md

 ## Description / Boring Text

 Make the maze.
+Watch it grow in real time.
 Color the maze based on depth.
 Use sine functions plus angluar offsets for pretty rainbows.
 Fill in pictures.
 Spill some ink.

 ## Using This Workbook